-Course Fee: There is a fee associated with this course.
 Enrollment Comments: This is a mandatory lab component of BIOL101 and must be taken concurrently.
 Successful completion of this course requires passing both BIOL101 and BIOL101L with a C- or better in a concurrent semester.
-Laboratory exercises provide students with hands on applications of principles discussed in lecture.

 BIOL102.
 Principles of Biology II: Ecology, Speciation, and Biodiversity (4)